-The first step in a Level III assessment is to back up to the last step of the Level III assessment and review the proposed act for potential "alleviation modifications."
-Alleviation modifications are amendments and revised adaptations of the original proposed action which would result in lessening air emissions or adverse impacts of air emissions (e.g., relocation of action, reduce size/time of action, low-emission construction materials/activities, etc.).
+The first step in any Level III assessment is to back up to the last step of the Level II assessment and review the proposed action for potential "alleviation modifications." which would result in lessening air emissions or adverse impacts of air emissions (e.g., relocation of action, reduce size/time of action, low-emission construction materials/activities, etc.).